Michigan Dem Scholten wins US House race over Trump loyalist

 TRAVERSE CITY, Mich.
-(AP) — Democrat Hillary Scholten on Tuesday won a congressional seat being vacated by a Michigan Republican who voted to impeach Donald Trump.
+(AP) — Hillary Scholten will become the first Democrat since the mid-1970s to represent Michigan's second-largest city of Grand Rapids in the U.S. House after winning a seat vacated by a Republican who voted to impeach former President Donald Trump.

-Scholten defeated John Gibbs, who ousted first-term Rep. Peter Meijer in the August GOP primary.
-Gibbs had criticized Meijer for being one of 10 House Republicans to support impeachment of the former president after last year’s insurrection at the U.S. Capitol.
+Scholten defeated GOP nominee John Gibbs in Tuesday's election.
+Gibbs had ousted first-term Rep. Peter Meijer in the August GOP primary, criticizing the incumbent for being one of 10 House Republicans supporting Trump's ouster after the 2021 insurrection at the U.S. Capitol.

-Scholten is an immigration attorney whose prospects improved after an independent panel redrew Michigan’s House district map following the 2020 census.
-Her district is anchored by Grand Rapids, the state’s second-largest city, which hasn’t had a Democratic representative since the mid-1970s.
-Among new additions are Democratic-leaning Muskegon.
+An independent commission reconfigured Michigan's congressional district map following the 2020 census, producing a number of competitive races.

 Gibbs, who held several positions in the Department of Housing and Urban Development under Trump and won his endorsement, described himself as staunchly conservative, opposing abortion rights and favoring a border wall.